ChRotsides/AAPS/README.md

 # AAPS

-A brief description of what this project does and who it's for This project is combination of multiple parts.
-It contain a simulator for multiple virtual type 1 diabetes patients, artificial neural networks for glucose prediction and insulin dosage calculation.
-In this project is also included multiple script that allow the training for a new model for glucose prediciton and insulin calculation.
+This is a simulator for multiple virtual type 1 diabetes patients, also included are artificial neural networks for glucose prediction and insulin dosage calculation.
+In this project is also included multiple script that allow the training for new models for glucose prediciton and insulin calculation.
 The script to tranform them into a tflite file so that they can be read into the android application.
 The REST API for tranfering and training models between the computer and the Android application is also included.

 ## Installation